-The College has used its experience gained from the National College for Nuclear (southern hub) [NCfN] project to support a collaborative bid to establish a South West Institute of Technology (IOT) with key partners including Exeter College, University of Exeter, Truro and Penwith College and PETROC College.
+The College has used its experience gained from the National College for Nuclear (southern hub) (NCfN) project to support a collaborative bid to establish a South West Institute of Technology (IOT) with key partners including Exeter College, University of Exeter, Truro and Penwith College and PETROC College.
 The bid was successful and the South West IOT is one of the first two to become operational.
-The College can now use the IOT brand to develop the Higher Education offer in the key sectors of advanced engineering and technology. £1.2m of IOT funding has been secured to support the development of a regional and national centre of welding excellence.
-The new Centre will support both HPC and the wider regional and national welding skills gaps.
+The College can now use the IOT brand to develop the Higher Education offer in the key sectors of advanced engineering and technology.
+The £1.2m of IOT funding that was secured to support capital investment in the previous year to support the development of a regional and national centre of welding excellence is nearing completion.
+The new Centre will support both Hinkley Point C (HPC) and the wider regional and national welding skills gaps.

 The Health & Care sector is a strategic priority for the College with significant opportunities to working in partnership with the NHS to address the local and national skills shortages.
+Funding was secured in 2019/20 to support the initiative, work will commence in 2020/21.

-The Hinkley Point C [HPC] project is well underway with over 3,500 people on site.
+The Hinkley Point C (HPC) project is well underway with over 3,500 people on site.
 The College is actively engaged in training this civil engineering workforce.
 The next stage of the project is mechanical and electrical; and work is underway to develop the curriculum to support this phase.
 A new twinning relationship with West Suffolk College is being developed to transfer learning from HPC across to the Sizewell project and this may support additional income in the future.

 The College is one of only 52 providers to join the 2020 T level pilot group.
 This status has provided access to capacity development funds and capital funding.
-The first three T Levels will be offered from September 2020 and £1.7m has been secured to develop facilities in Taunton to support this.
+The first three T Levels started in September 2020 and the £1.7m funding for Capital investment that was secured in the previous financial year to develop facilities in Taunton to support this is nearing completion.